KeyWorksRW/wxUiEditor/README.md

 - **XRC** (including exports from **DialogBlocks**)
 - **Windows Resource Dialogs** (Click [here](docs/import_winres.md) for more information)

+**wxUiEditor** is a 64-bit app that runs natively on Windows 10 or later, and with **Wine** on Unix systems.

 ## Status

 [![CodeQL](https://github.com/KeyWorksRW/wxUiEditor/workflows/CodeQL/badge.svg)](https://github.com/KeyWorksRW/wxUiEditor/actions?query=workflow:"CodeQL") [![GitHub tag](https://img.shields.io/github/tag/KeyWorksRW/wxUiEditor?include_prereleases=&sort=semver&color=blue)](https://github.com/KeyWorksRW/wxUiEditor/releases/)

 ## Building

-To build the Windows version of **wxUiEditor**, run the following two commands from the root of the repository:
+You will need a C++20 compliant compiler to build **wxUiEditor**.
+Currently only Windows builds are supported.
+To build, run the following two commands from the root of the repository:

 ```
     cmake -G "Ninja Multi-Config" . -B build